School of Medicine

 Current Research and Scholarly Interests My research interest focuses on the epidemiology of Parkinsons disease and amyotrophic lateral sclerosis, specifically evaluating the genetic and environmental contributions to these neurodegenerative disorders.
 I am also interested in studying the relation of cognition, estradiol exposure (endogenous and exogenous), and genetic factors.

 Kristin Sainani (n e Cobb)

 Associate Professor (Teaching) of Health Research and Policy (Epidemiology)

 Current Research and Scholarly Interests Science writing, science communication, biostatistics.
 Research areas: osteoporosis, stress fractures, sports injuries, female athlete triad.

 Assistant Professor of Health Research and Policy (Epidemiology)

-Current Research and Scholarly Interests My research program focuses on identifying molecular and epidemiologic factors underlying cancer susceptibility and outcomes in order to improve prevention, detection and treatment, especially of hormone-related cancers.
-Current research interests include:
+Current Research and Scholarly Interests Dr. Sieh's research focuses on identifying molecular and epidemiologic factors underlying cancer susceptibility and outcomes in order to improve prevention, detection and treatment, especially of hormone-related cancers.
+Current interests include: